 Two ancient Hawaiian sugar cane varieties up close -each piece of sugar cane is actually about 3 inches long and the new growth begins from the node you can see.
 We have both on our farm here.

-a bunch of our favorite “apple” bananas which we bring in so the wild chickens won’t eat them all
+a bunch of our favorite “apple” bananas which we brought in so the wild chickens wouldn’t fly up into the tree and eat them – best bananas around!

 Bob is conscientious about the care of the land and has enhanced our practically perfect natural conditions through individualized attention to each tree.
 He is able to give our trees this specialized care because of our 5-acre size.